pdapanda/3DS_eBook_Reader/README.md

 ![Download](qrcode.png?raw=true "Download from QRCode!")

 ## Instructions:
 Place books in a folder named "books" on the *root* of your SD card.
+Some books can take a while to load!
+Be patient!

 Use calibre (google it) to convert other formats to .epub.
 Make sure its as strict as possible when converting.

 MUST BE IN A VALID AND COMPLIANT .EPUB FORMAT.
 DRM-FREE EBOOK SHOPS ARE YOUR BEST BET.

+IF THE FORMAT IS WRONG, THE APP WILL FREEZE/CRASH.

 ## Building
 You must first install devkitPro, libctru, sf2d, sftd, sfil and the portlibs.
 To get the zip on windows you will also need gnu32 zip + unzip binaries.